kdabir/awesome-groovy/README.md

 * [Ratpack](https://github.com/ratpack/ratpack) - A toolkit for JVM web applications

-* [Spring-Boot](http://projects.spring.io/spring-boot) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that can you can "just run
+* [Spring-Boot](http://projects.spring.io/spring-boot) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that can you can "just run"

 ## Database